kartoza/miniSASS/docs/src/user/manual/register/register.md

 3. **Register Button:** Once all the required information is entered, click the `Register` button to submit the registration.

-On successful submition the success message will be shown.
+On successful submission the success message will be shown.

 ![Success message](./img/register-7.png)